webrecorder/pywb/docs/manual/memento.rst

 URL-M Headers
 -------------

-When replaying archived content (a url that is a URL-M in memento terms), several memento header are included:
+When serving a URL-M (any archived url), the following additional headers are included in accordance with Memento spec:

 * ``Vary: accept-datetime`` is included as required
 * ``Link`` header with at least ``original``, ``timegate`` and ``timemap`` relations